If you need HELP, SUPPORT or just have a GDPR question please call +44 (0) 208 133 2545 or email us at firstname.lastname@example.org.

 Call +44 (0) 208 133 2545

 There are many aspects to be considered to ensure full compliance.
-For example, there will be requirements for explicit consent to be freely given by individuals for their data to be used for specific purposes, as well as the right for individuals to request details of information held and for data to be deleted.
-Some organisations will need to carry out assessments, ensure effective procedures are in place and designate a Data Protection Officer to meet new accountability requirements.
+For example, there are requirements for explicit consent to be freely given by individuals for their data to be used for specific purposes, as well as the right for individuals to request details of information held and for data to be deleted.
+Some organisations need to carry out assessments, ensure effective procedures are in place and designate a Data Protection Officer to meet new accountability requirements.
 These, and other aspects, will be reviewed in further detail throughout the site.

-Firms will be required to confirm explicit and unambiguous consent from customers, based on specific purposes for use of their data and for specific periods of time.
-Individuals will have the right to request a copy of all data that is held on them, including an explanation of how such data is used and if third parties have access.
+Firms are required to confirm explicit and unambiguous consent from customers, based on specific purposes for use of their data and for specific periods of time.
+Individuals have the right to request a copy of all data that is held on them, including an explanation of how such data is used and if third parties have access.
 Individuals may request for their data profile to be passed to another data processor, allowing data portability.
-Individuals will also have the right to withdraw consent and to request for data that is no longer needed to be deleted.
+Individuals also have the right to withdraw consent and to request for data that is no longer needed to be deleted.
 Compensation can be claimed for any damage suffered by individuals caused by infringement of the GDPR.